Udemy Review: How Udemy Is Killing Online Learning

 What Can You Learn/Types of Courses?

-Udemy’s scale means you can learn practically anything, from IT skills, leadership, accountancy, investing, photography, languages, and sign language.
-There are courses on spirituality, religion, yoga, machine learning, and even ethical hacking.
+Udemy’s scale means you can learn practically anything, from IT skills to leadership, accountancy, investing, photography, languages, and sign language.
+There are also courses on spirituality, religion, yoga, machine learning, and even ethical hacking.

 Udemy claims to offer over 130,000 video courses and over 155,000 courses.
 Courses are added to Udemy every day.
-Udemy typically has longer duration courses than SkillShare, averaging from 2 hours to 30 hours.
-Additionally, there 586 free Udemy courses.
+Udemy typically has longer courses than SkillShare, averaging 2 to 30 hours.
+Additionally, there are 586 free Udemy courses.

 How Many Students Does Udemy Have?